MFM Presents… Brief Recess

 Melissa's mother was like, but the water sports.
 Water sports.

-That was what was really good.
-She couldn't get old.
+That was what was really, because she couldn't get old.

 She refuses to believe